matthiasn/talk-transcripts/Hickey_Rich/CoreAsync.md

 And then there are two flavors of buffers that will never block a writer because they've incorporated a policy about what to do when they're full.
 And one is a sliding buffer, which effectively walks across and drops the newest stuff, and a dropping buffer, which is, if you come to it with new stuff and it's full already, it just drops whatever you send.
 And they will never block the provider.

+[ He said "drops the newest stuff" above, but the documentation string for sliding-buffer says "oldest elements in buffer will be dropped", so I think he meant to say "drops the oldest stuff". ]

 What we will not, we do not provide and will not provide are unbounded buffers.
 This is just a recipe for a broken program.
 It's just like, I don't feel like seeing this bug until later, so I'll make an unbounded buffer.

 [Laughter]